noorfizanjauraid-ux/Spatial-Distribution-of-Rural-Infrastructure-in-Sarawak/README.md

 #

-# Sarawak, Malaysia — the largest state in East Malaysia — characterized by dispersed rural settlements, mountainous terrain, and extensive hydrological networks.
+# Sarawak, Malaysia — the largest state in East Malaysia — characterized by dispersed rural settlements, mountainous terrain, and complex river networks.

-# The mapping extent is defined using the GADM Level 1 administrative boundary.
+# The map extent follows Sarawak’s Level 1 GADM boundary.

 #

 # 📦 4.
 Data Sources

+#

+# All datasets used in this project are openly available and licensed for academic use.

+#

 # 4.1 Administrative Boundaries 🗂️